Aortic Aneurysm Surgery

 Used for Ascending Aorta

 For ascending aortic aneurysms associated with an abnormal aortic valve, the operation involves removing both the aorta and the aortic valve.
 Referred to as the Bentall Operation, both aortic valve and ascending aorta are replaced with a Dacron graft to which is attached a prosthetic aortic valve.
-As part of the operation, the coronary arteries are removed from the aorta and re-attached to the aortic graft.
+As part of the operation, the coronary arteries are re-implanted into the aortic graft.
+This operation is also called an Aortic Root replacement.

 Valve-Sparing Aortic Root Replacement (DAVID Procedure, Reimplantation Procedure)